What is an Ombudsperson

 What does the Ombudsperson Do

 The Ombudsperson is dedicated to assisting students experiencing problems with any administrative department of the University's Main Campus by considering problems promptly, confidentially and fairly.
+The Ombudsperson is also available to assist students address questions, concerns and complaints about academic affairs related issues such as student academic rights and violations of academic integrity.
 The Ombudsperson works to achieve a fair resolution of disputes.
-The Ombudsperson works to protect the rights of all parties involved and is committed to justice and fair treatment of all students on the Main Campus at the Illinois Institute of Technology..
+The Ombudsperson works to protect the rights of all parties involved and is committed to justice and fair treatment of all students at the Illinois Institute of Technology. .

 What kinds of problems can the Ombudsperson help me with?